Quantum Bayesian Error Mitigation Employing Poisson Modelling over the Hamming Spectrum for Quantum Error Mitigation: Evaluation

 \subsubsection{Evaluating QASMBench Performance}

-QASMBench comprises a multitude of diverse algorithms, and hence no analogous metric to PST exists.
+QASMBench comprises a multitude of diverse algorithms.
 The applications described comprise high level algorithms with non-singular desired bit-string outputs.
-Hence, we use fidelity to compare the prior and post performance of \sol{} applied to QASMBench.
-QASMBench comprises a diverse set of algorithms with a diverse range of entropy.
+We use fidelity to compare the prior and post performance of \sol{} applied to QASMBench.